FriedbergLab/Epictope/README.md

 Disordered binding regions are parts of the proteins that do not have a well-defined structure on their own, but can undergo a disorder-to-order transition when they bind to specific protein partners.
 To avoid these regions, we use ANCHOR2, a tool that analyzes an amino acid sequence and returns a score of intrinsic disorder depending on a model of the estimated energy potential for residue interactions.
 To maintain consistency with other features, the disordered binding feature score is taken as 1 minus the Anchor2 return score.

+## Requirements

+Installing `epictope` and its dependencies will require at least 3Gb of disk space.
+Users should also be familar with using conda, a package manager for macOS/linux and Windows.
+Conda does not need to be used if users already have access to  installations of BLAST, muscle, and dssp, either locally or on an HPC environment.
+For users familiar with R, `epictope` can be run interactively through an R session or with an IDE such as RStudio.

 ## Dependencies

 To calculate the multiple sequence alignment and secondary characteristics, `epictope` relies on local installs of BLAST, muscle, and dssp.
 These packages can be installed using conda, an open-source package management system and environment management system that runs on Windows, macOS, and Linux.
 Conda installers can be found at the Anaconda [website](https://www.anaconda.com/).
 Once installed, you may run the follow commands to install the requisite packages.
 These commands will create a conda environment named "epictope", and install the requisite packages into that environment.

 For macOS/Linux, commands are issued at the terminal.
 For Windows, it is recommended to use conda through the Anaconda Prompt.
 Detailed instructions for Windows can be found [here](https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html)

 Dependencies can be installed using the provided `epictope_environment.yml` using the following commands.
 ```